Bloofield/TornRadioPlayer/README.md

 > [!IMPORTANT]
 > The radio station is currently set to a random Russian radio station for demonstration purposes only.

-1. Download files from the [latest release](https://github.com/Bloofield/TornRadioPlayer/releases)
+1. Download files from the [latest release](https://github.com/Bloofield/TornRadioPlayer/releases).
-2. Extract the files to a folder of your choice
+2. Extract the files to a folder of your choice.
-3. Open your Chromium-based browser and go to `chrome://extensions`
+3. Open your Chromium-based browser and go to `chrome://extensions`.
 4. Enable Developer Mode by toggling the switch in the upper right corner.
 5. Click on "Load unpacked".
 6. Select the folder where you extracted the files.